thejason40/FenLightPlus/README.md

  - UK specific options for "Trending" and "Providers" lists
  - TMDB Lists integration and abilty to export Trakt lists to TMDB

+I've also released a companion android app because I got fed up with searching for movies using a TV Remote.
+You can download it here: `https://thejason40.github.io/apk/`

 This is the first Kodi addon I've ever edited so Tikipeter would probably shed a tear at how I butchered his code.
 I might keep working to improve this, I might not.

 <h2>To Update From FenLight</h2>